What Are Security Audits? – Types, Process & Checklist

 Risk Assessment

-A risk assessment evaluates an organization’s overall security risk profile by identifying potential risks and their likelihood of occurrence.
-The objective of a risk assessment is to identify potential security risks and to make recommendations for improving the organization’s security posture.
+A risk assessment evaluates an organization’s overall security risk profile by identifying potential risks arising from vulnerabilities and their likelihood of occurrence.

 Social Engineering Audit

-A social engineering audit evaluates an organization’s susceptibility to social engineering attacks, such as phishing, pretexting, or baiting.
-The objective of a social engineering audit is to identify potential weaknesses in the organization’s security awareness training and to make recommendations for improving it.
+A social engineering audit assesses an organization’s vulnerability to social engineering attacks, such as phishing, pretexting, or baiting.
+The goal is to find gaps in the organization’s security awareness training and offer suggestions for strengthening it.

 Configuration Audit

-A configuration audit evaluates an organization’s system configurations to ensure that they are secure and compliant with industry standards.
-The objective of a configuration audit is to identify potential security risks and to make recommendations for improving the organization’s security posture.
+A configuration audit evaluates an organization’s system configurations to ensure they are secure and compliant with industry standards.
+The primary goal is to find possible security threats and offer suggestions for strengthening the organization’s security posture.

 Internal vs. External Security Audits